Reservoir: History

 Circa 3000 BC, the craters of extinct volcanoes in Arabia were used as reservoirs by farmers for their irrigation water.

-Dry climate and water scarcity in India led to early development of stepwells and water resource management techniques, including the building of a reservoir at Girnar in 3000 BC.
+Dry climate and water scarcity in India led to early development of stepwells and other water resource management techniques, including the building of a reservoir at Girnar in 3000 BC.
 Artificial lakes dating to the 5th century BC have been found in ancient Greece.
 The artificial Bhojsagar lake in present-day Madhya Pradesh state of India, constructed in the 11th century, covered 650 km2.

-Kush invented the Hafir, which is a type of reservoir, during the Meroitic period.
+The Kingdom of Kush invented the Hafir, a type of reservoir, during the Meroitic period.
 800 ancient and modern hafirs have been registered in the Meroitic town of Butana.

-The Hafirs catch the water during raining season in order to ensure water is available for several months during the dry season to supply drinking water, irrigate fields and water cattle.
+The Hafirs catch the water during rainy seasons in order to ensure water is available for several months during dry seasons to supply drinking water, irrigate fields and water cattle.
 The Great Reservoir near the Lion Temple in Musawwarat es-Sufra is a notable hafir in Kush.